 We all experience fear at times.
 Due to the current Covid-19 pandemic, many of us are facing fear with greater frequency and intensity.

-Whether fear takes the form of uneasiness, anxiety or flat out panic, it’s not a pleasant feeling.
-Fear is the unpopular and uninvited guest in our inner house of emotions, destroying our carefully constructed illusion of confidence and tranquility.
+Whether in the form of uneasiness, anxiety or flat out panic, fear is not a pleasant feeling.
+It is the unpopular and uninvited guest in our inner house of emotions, destroying our carefully constructed illusion of confidence and tranquility.

-Despite the discomfort of fear, if we are able to understand and work with it, fear becomes our protector and guide.
-We can learn to live at peace with fear, and even welcome its presence into our lives.
+Despite the discomfort of feeling fear, through understanding and working with it we can convert fear into our protector and guide.
+This allows us to live in peace with fear and even welcome its presence into our lives.